socomsystems/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 server to require using HTTPS instead."
 Please take this warning seriously; using HTTPS is a fundamental security measure.
-You must configure your Web server to support it, and then there are some settings in the **Security** section of your Nextcloud Admin page to enable.
+You must configure your Web server to support it, and then there are some settings in the **Security** section of your cyfrSpaces Admin page to enable.
 The following pages describe how to enable HTTPS on the Apache and Nginx Web servers.

 :ref:`enabling_ssl_label` (on Apache)